An Efficient Algorithm for Permutation Iteration Using a Singly Linked List: Transition Distance in Permutations

 The first implication is that a single modification occurs between two consecutive permutations: one element is selected from its position and inserted into another (in contrast to other similar algorithms).
 As a side note, in the specific case of an odd length, the same property also holds when {\em cycling} through the permutations of a list, as returning to the initial permutation from the last one merely requires swapping the first two elements.

 A second implication is that calculating the distance between two consecutive permutations, according to a given metric, can be achieved through purely local considerations.
-Indeed, each transition is achieved by applying either a single ``left'' or ``right'' move, as defined earlier, with its length depending on the current size of the sublist.
+Indeed, each transition is achieved by applying either a single `left' or `right' move, as defined earlier, with its length depending on the current size of the sublist.

-The Kendall tau distance is particularly relevant in this context, as it simplifies to the length of each move in our specific case—a property that is straightforward to formalize.
+The Kendall tau distance (which counts the number of swaps required for transitionning from a permutation to another one in the general case) is particularly relevant in this context, as it simplifies to the length of each move in our specific case—a property that is straightforward to formalize.
+The Kendall-tau distance is not only a fairly classical choice for studying our algorithm's behavior (allowing a direct comparison below with two other algorithms), but it also directly answers the question: what is the average length of the jumps in all the pick-and-insert operations involved here?

-Let us denote by $D_k$ the cumulative distance in a complete traversal of all permutations of order $k$.
+Let us denote by $D_k$ the cumulative distance in a complete traversal of all permutations of a list of length $k$.
 It is straightforward to observe that $D_k = k D_{k-1} + a_k$, where $k D_{k-1}$ represents the cumulative distance contributed by the $k$ recursive calls, and $a_k$ is an additional local term accounting for the cumulative distance of all modifications performed between the recursive calls.

 Using the triangle that outlines the pattern of recursive calls in Section~\ref{sec2}, we derive the following recurrence relations:

 Solving these relations with the aid of a computer algebra system is feasible but yields cumbersome and inelegant formulas.
 However, employing these formulas to calculate the {\em average} distance between two consecutive permutations for large values of $k$ yields simple expressions, as several terms vanish in the limit: